This Day In Literary History

 Ashamed of what she's done, Madge tells Hal that she never wants to see him again.
 Hal tries to talk to her later, but when Flo and Alan find out what's happened, he's forced to leave.

 Alan and Madge's relationship is over.
 The play ends with Madge, suitcase in hand, running out of the house and telling her mother that she's going after Hal, who is her true love.
-All the controlling Flo can do is watch helplessly as her daughter leaves.
+All the controlling Flo can do is watch helplessly as her daughter leaves, her control of the girl lost forever.

 William Inge followed Picnic with more classic plays, including Bus Stop (1955) and The Dark at the Top of the Stairs.
 (1957) Bus Stop was set in a diner in rural Kansas.
 Late one night, a freak snowstorm strands a bus driver and his four passengers.